How to Use Playwright Locators: A Detailed Guide

 Locating Elements by Text in Playwright

 The locator get_by_text() allows finding elements by the text it contains.
-This fully versatile Playwright locator can match exact string and substring and also allows using regular expressions.
+This Playwright locator can match exact string and substring and allows using regular expressions.

-This Playwright locator is recommended for finding non-interactive elements such as those contained within HTML tags div, span, and p.
+It is recommended to find non-interactive elements such as those contained within HTML tags div, span, and p.
 Let’s see this Playwright locator in action using a few scenarios to explore exact matches and regular expressions.

-For this, we again use the LambdaTest eCommerce website.
+For this, we will again use the LambdaTest eCommerce Playground website.

 Test Scenario:

-Product page should contain the exact texts for product details:
+The product page of the LambdaTest eCommerce Playground website should contain the exact text for product details:

 • Brand: